ChengqiLiu/2IMS30-Defence-Design/Readme.md

+# 2IMS30 Final Assignment

-# 2IMS30 Defence Design of HELLO/DIO Flooding Attack
+# HELLO/DIO Flooding Attack

 **Group 6:  Groote Woortmann Arthur (arthurgrootewoortmann@gmail.com), Ruxandra Hristache (ruxi.hristache@yahoo.com), Chengqi Liu (chengqiliu946@gmail.com)**

-This code uses the double sliding window method to detect the HELLO/DIO flooding attack.

-To run this detection, first export the pcapng format file captured by Wireshark into a csv file.
-Name the csv file "sensniff_result.csv" and put it in the same folder as the Python code, then run the code.

-Commenting out lines 69 and 70 of the code can overlap the two bar charts, which may make the comparison results more intuitive.

-Commenting out line 60 and uncommenting lines 56 to 59 will display the node names on the x-axis.
-This can only be used with two bars chart overlapped.
-However, this can result in the node names hard to read if there are too many DIO packages, and require zooming in to see them.
+The configuration code of the Malicious Node can be found in the folder "Attack-Design".
+The configurations of the remaining nodes (Border-Router, Node 1, Node2) are the same as Lab 3.

+The defence design code can be found in the folder "Defence-Design".

+The final report can be found in the document "2IMS30___Final_Assignment Group 6.pdf".